mhtrahman/lanternfish-problem/README.md

 After 18 days: 6,0,6,4,5,6,0,1,1,2,6,0,1,1,1,2,2,3,3,4,6,7,8,8,8,8</code>

 Each day, a 0 becomes a 6 and adds a new 8 to the end of the list, while each other number decreases by 1 if it was present at the start of the day.
 In this example, after 18 days, there are a total of 26 fish.
-After 80 days, there would be a total of 5934.

 Find a way to simulate lanternfish.
 How many lanternfish would there be after 80 days?
 Create a function that would solve this.